DimaKosy/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description Of The Project

-# Instructions
-- To start the visual demonstration: press the spacebar (space key) once
-- To restart: press the spacebar again

-*The scenes automatically changes during playback (see 'How It Works')*

 # How It Works